-According to information provided by Red Cedar, there are no non-natural gas-fired industrial, commercial, or institutional boilers as defined in this subpart located at this facility.
+According to Red Cedar's application, there are no non-gas-fired industrial, commercial, or institutional boilers as defined in this subpart located at this facility.
 Therefore, Subpart JJJJJJ does not apply.

 Compliance Assurance Monitoring (CAM) Rule

 40 CFR Part 64: Compliance Assurance Monitoring Provisions.
 According to 40 CFR 64.2(a), the CAM rule applies to each Pollutant Specific Emission Unit (PSEU) at a major source that is required to obtain a Part 70 or Part 71 permit if the unit satisfies all of the following criteria: